Development Data Analysis

 Nick Mertens

-Nick is a web developer, focusing on front end development and UX, as well as dabbling in any new technologies or frameworks that catch his eye.
-In his free time, he enjoys playing video games, listening to metal, and being an all-round geek.
+Nick is a web developer focusing on front-end development, coding, and UX.
+Their educational background in engineering and design lends an interest in any new technologies or frameworks that catch their eye.
+In their free time, they enjoy playing video games, listening to metal, and being an all-round geek.
+Find them on Linkedin here.